MicrosoftDocs/win32/desktop-src/medfound/media-type-debugging-code.md

 ---
-Description: 'You can use the following code to view the contents of a media type while debugging.' ms.assetid: '1132c936-c3a7-4d98-bc90-957c170d307a'
+Description: You can use the following code to view the contents of a media type while debugging. ms.assetid: 1132c936-c3a7-4d98-bc90-957c170d307a
-title: Media Type Debugging Code
+title: Media Type Debugging Code ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Media Type Debugging Code